National Christian Forensics and Communications Association: Speech

+Debate and Moot Court

-The NCFCA offers three types of debate: Team Policy Debate, Lincoln-Douglas Value Debate, and Moot court.
-The NCFCA discourages the use of overly complicated theory and extremely fast talking (also known as "spreading").
+The NCFCA offers two types of debate: Team Policy Debate, Lincoln-Douglas Value Debate, as well as Moot Court.
+The NCFCA discourages the use of overly complicated theory and extremely fast talking (also known as "spreading"), instead encouraging effective communication of complex topics to lay judges.

-At tournaments, competitors speak in six rounds and are judged by one judge in prelimary rounds.
+At tournaments, competitors speak in six rounds and are judged by one judge in preliminary rounds.
 In elimination rounds, competitors are judged by three judges and are judged by five judges in the qualifier tournament final.